newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

 .. raw:: html

     <div class="data_html">
-        <div id='4e74e0f2-b2c2-46bc-8019-964350eb8077'></div>
+        <div id='fead8fb6-65ee-426a-b714-849f2b8967c7'></div>
     </div>

 With multiple excursions beyond the 4.5 limit, you can see that the implementation easily fails!
-The only thing we haven’t done right here is figure out *where* the actual crypto stards and ends.
+The only thing we haven't done right here is figure out *where* the actual crypto stards and ends.
 This is best done using a T-Test or similar targetting the input and output data of the crypto operation.
-In this example we didn’t even cover the complete portion of the algorithm, but this is easier to do with hardware crypto.
+In this example we didn't even cover the complete portion of the algorithm, but this is easier to do with hardware crypto.

 Tests